Skip to main content

 Pont Neuf

-Though it translates to “New Bridge” in French, the Pont Neuf is in fact the oldest bridge in Paris, built in 1607 to connect the banks of the river Seine to Ile de la Cite.
-Known in the 18th and 19th centuries for its unsavory street vendors and pickpockets, Pont Neuf is now a tranquil pedestrian bridge and meeting place for visitors and locals alike.
+Though it translates to “New Bridge” in French, the Pont Neuf is actually the oldest existing bridge in Paris, built in 1607 to connect the banks of the Seine River to Île de la Cité.
+Ahead of its time, Pont Neuf was one of the city’s first bridges not to have houses built along its sides, which is why visitors today can still enjoy sweeping city views from the tranquil pedestrian paths.

 As one of Paris’s most popular destinations, Pont Neuf is often included on small-group walking tours of the city center and highlights along the Seine.
 As one of the main bridges used to access Ile de la Cite, the epicenter of the city’s medieval beginnings, Pont Neuf is often a highlight on tours of the island, which typically also stop at Notre-Dame Cathedral and Ile Saint-Louis.
 By contrast, Seine river cruises offer panoramic views from the water of the island, cathedral, and Pont Neuf often missed by visitors.